michaelmoore44/vim-config/README.md

    At work, my home directory is on a network drive, so I need to give the exact path of my vimrc file because I don't want to store it on the network.
    At home, I can use a variable like $HOME in the path to my vimrc file.

+Add new package by navigating to the submodules directory and executing the command below:

+   git submodule add <repo URL>

+Generate helptags with :Helptags